Information Security & Privacy

 2. Anti-malware scans must be performed regularly and on-demand when infection is suspected.

-3. Anti-malware scans must be set-up and performed on email and downloads to scan automatically (if that functionality
+3. Anti-malware scans must be set-up and performed on email and downloads to scan automatically (if that functionality is available).

 4. All anti-malware software must be kept up-to-date with the most current dat files.
-Automatic update must be turned on
+Automatic update must be turned on when available.

 1. Proprietary encryption must not be used.